Piebald-AI/awesome-gemini-cli/README.md

 - [**gemini-cli-router**](https://github.com/Jasonzhangf/gemini-cli-router) - routing your gemini-cli to openai 3rd party providers
 - [**ai-sdk-provider-gemini-cli**](https://github.com/ben-vargas/ai-sdk-provider-gemini-cli) - A community provider for the Vercel AI SDK that enables using Google's Gemini models through the Gemini CLI library

+## Commands & Extensions

+- [gemini-flow](https://github.com/clduab11/gemini-flow) - rUv's Claude-Flow, translated to the new Gemini CLI; transforming it into an autonomous AI development team.

 ## MCP Servers

 - [**ToolsForMCPServer**](https://github.com/tanaikech/ToolsForMCPServer) - The Gemini CLI with MCP Server project enables interaction between the Gemini CLI and Google Apps Script for automating Google Workspace tasks